 They Prioritize Sleep

 We can't stress how crucial sleep is.
 Without your recommended dose of shut-eye each night, your energy level dwindles, you succumb to distractions and you are four times more likely to fall ill.
 But according to The Better Sleep Council study, "Half of Americans (about 48%) say they don't get enough sleep, but less than half of them take any one specific action to help them get better sleep."
 So it's time to start putting sleep at the top of your to-do list.
 Here are a few science-backed sleeping habits you can adopt to induce some sweet slumber.
-(Bella Hadid's sleep hack is genius too).
-But if all else fails, this will have you snoozing in less than a minute.

 They Curb Worry

 Just like negative thinking, worry is something else we let get a hold of us.
 In small doses, this can be a protective measure, but too much can be all-consuming and downright crippling.
 Don't get us wrong, there's a lot to be worried about right now, but when it creeps into our everyday lives like a black cloud, it can really rock our happiness, relationships, and career.
 A great way to curb your anxiety naturally is to write it down, question it, and even make time for it.

 Yes, you read right.
 According to a study featured on Live Science and published in the Journal of Psychotherapy and Psychosomatics, "Planning a certain time every day to worry may be a useful strategy."
 The study suggests a technique called "stimulus control" where you set aside a 30-minute period each day to think about your worries and consider solutions.
 If that doesn't help, then these natural remedies can help to alleviate symptoms too.